cloud-movie-store/details-service-fastapi/README.md

-# details-service-flask
+# details-service-fastapi
-Details service to get movie details written in flask
+Details service to get movie details written in fastapi